 Important reminder: When you travel across the border into another country, you must carry your passport with you.
 Actually, you should always have your passport, or a copy of it, with you at all times.
-It’s a requirement to have identification on you, so you might as well show yourself as chic as possible.
-You’re visiting the Riviera, right?
-Here are some lovely, quality passport holders I highly recommend.
+It’s a requirement to have identification on you, so don’t forget that.
+Here are some lovely, quality, RFID blocking passport holders I highly recommend.

 Cross the road and you’ll find a little path that leads up into a park-like area.
 Continue walking up, and up and you’ll come to a parking lot.
 Walk to the end of the parking lot near the massive, old ficus tree, and you arrive at Bordighera Old Town.

 Bordighera Old Town is a quaint village to wander.
 It’s quite quiet, historic and small.
 There are reasonably-priced restaurants with good seafood options.
 One of my favourites is Ristorante Pizzeria Saraceno.
 I’ve been going there for years and it’s the same family-owned restaurant with excellent prices.
 Spaghetti with clams will cost around $11 and $8 for a 1/2 litre of wine.